EnerfisTeam/enectiva-web/readme.md

 You must to change the "XX" to the languague what you can write the post (**CS**: Czech, **ES**: Spanish, **EN**: English, **IT**: Italian, **FR**: French, **DE**: German)

-So if you want to create a new english post, yo need to write:
+So if you want to create a new english post, you need to write:

 ```
 hugo new blog/en/the-price-of-energy-data.md
 ```

-When you have your empty file, you must to go into the folder where you created the file.
+When you have your empty file, you must go into the folder where you created the file.

 - Open **Content** folder
 - Open **blog** folder